Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 Trrrk’k nodded.
 "Go to warp, helm."

 "Going to warp.
-Power to FTL in three...two...one..."
+Power to FTL in three... two... one..."

 Outside the bridge’s portside window, the planet Cimbrean-V and the small crawling lights of traffic around Armstrong immediately vanished.
 There was no blur of acceleration, no sense of them lurching away.
 The ship achieved a thousand times the speed of light in less than a second, *far* too sharp an acceleration for anything biological to react to.